 Much like queer, there are a lot of ways to be trans.
-For folks with minimal contact with the trans community, transgender and transsexual will mean basically the same thing in the same way someone who’s had minimal contact with the queer community might think that gay and queer mean basically the same thing.
+For folks with minimal contact with the trans community, transgender and transsexual will mean basically the same thing, in the same way, someone who’s had minimal contact with the queer community might think that gay and queer mean basically the same thing.

 Trans is short for transgender and can be used as an umbrella term that can encompass a variety of self-identities.
 Some intersex, transsexual, crossdresser, drag king/queens, bigender, androgynous and or non-gender individuals may identify with “transgender.”
 Transgender, came into common usage during the 1970s.
-While, the earliest known use was in 1965 to refer to transsexuals who wanted genital reconstructive surgery, the term was used as an umbrella term as early as 1974.
+While the earliest known use of the term was in 1965 to refer to transsexuals who wanted genital reconstructive surgery, the term was used as an umbrella term as early as 1974.
 Today, the term is most commonly used in the media to refer to individuals who have both medically and socially transitioned from their sexed identity assigned to them at birth to the sexed identity that most closely matches their gender identity; which is to say, the term is most commonly used to identify people who are not cisgender.

-A transsexual is a type of trans person whose phenotype aligns with, or is in the process of aligning with male sexed attributes if assigned female at birth (and is therefore a trans man) or female sexed attributes if assigned male at birth (and is therefore a trans woman).
+A transsexual is a type of trans person whose phenotype aligns with or is in the process of aligning with male sexed attributes if assigned female at birth (and is, therefore, a trans man) or female sexed attributes if assigned male at birth (and is, therefore, a trans woman).

 Cis is short for cisgender.
 The cis- prefix is Latin for “on the same side [as].”
 The trans- prefix is Latin for “on the other side [as].”
 In other words, cisgender is a term that generally describes non-transgender people and transgender is a term for describing non-cisgender people.
-In the same way one might say “trans women” (for transgender woman) one might say “cis women” (for non-transgender women).
+In the same way, one might say “trans women” (for transgender women) one might say “cis women” (for non-transgender women).
 Cisgender generally refers to a person who didn’t have to transition because their gender identity already matched up with the sexed identity they use in our culture.
 While the cis and trans dichotomy has been used to describe gender behavior since at least 1914, most people are encountering cis as if it were a retronym.
 Somewhat similarly, ipso (ipsogender) is a term some intersex people use to note that they identify with the sex they were assigned at birth.